 [NON-ENGLISH SPEECH: We went when we were still you for chibaro.
 A message would come that we were wanted for work.
 The chief chose the ones to go.]

 BASIL DAVIDSON: After 1930, the whole labor system in large regions had come to depend on people having to abandon their villages and go far away to work in colonial mines or on plantations.
 This was called migrant labor-- a huge upheaval which soon began to destroy the old stabilities of rural Africa.
 An official British committee in 1935 reported that the old order of society was being completely undermined by migrant labor.
 The years ahead were going to confirm it.

 But it was in the Portuguese colonies, especially Angola and Mozambique, that forced labor was at its worst.
 Here in Mozambique, and by brutal methods, African farmers were forced to grow cotton and to sell it at prices fixed by the colonial government.
 Prices kept so low that the farmers used to say of the cotton that they were forced to grow that cotton was the mother of poverty.

 Raw cotton was sent to textile factories in Portugal and returned in the form of shirts for Africans to buy.
 All the profits were Portuguese.
 The more the farmers learned to hate cotton, the more they were forced to grow it on pain of severe punishment.

-[NON-ENGLISH SPEECH: This was the start of a generalised oppression which caused great suffering to the people.
+[NON-ENGLISH SPEECH: This was the start of a generalized oppression which caused great suffering to the people.
 Foremen were appointed to supervise the people and they would be forced into the fields to work.
 Anyone causing trouble would be beaten with whips.]

 [NON-ENGLISH SPEECH: They arrested me and ordered me to be whipped.
 After three strokes I said I'd had enough.
 Then they sent me to jail for fifteen days.]